justinmiller24/whosball/README.md

 # WHOSBALL

->Automated Foosball Project
+>Automated Foosball
+>Justin's 2020 Challenge

 Every year, I accept an annual "challenge" of some kind.
-In past years, this has been anything from running a marathon (2007) or competing in a 1/2 ironman (2010) to a food challenge (2012) or even trying out for American Ninja Warrior (2018).
+In past years, this has been anything from running a marathon (2007) or completing a 1/2 ironman (2010) to a food challenge (2012) or even trying out for American Ninja Warrior (2018).
 According to StrengthsFinder, "learner" is my #1 strength, so the goal is to continually push myself into new areas that I'm less familiar with so that I continue to expand my horizons and grow as a leader.

 This year (2020), I've accepted the challenge to build an Automated Foosball Table.
 This will allow me to gain working knowledge of Python, OpenCV, Artificial Intelligence (AI), and Machine Learning (ML), as well as brush up on other areas including robotics, physics, electrical engineering, and programming.
 As an added benefit, it will also allow my oldest daughter (6 yr) to be able to play foosball any time she wants, even when I'm not available.